Lorenzo Carnelli

 Lorenzo Carnelli (1887 – 1960) was a Uruguayan lawyer and politician who belonged to the National Party.

+Career

 In 1925, he left the National Party and founded the Radical National Party.
 In the elections of 1927, he got 2.2% of the vote.
 Blanco historical leader Luis Alberto de Herrera lost these elections by 1% of the vote and Carnelli is often cited as the reason for this.
+In 1933, he was politically exiled.